 Approaching people directly seems a good idea.
 But do I have projects to show them?

 While all that I envisioned in those days appeared to be an entangled torment in my life.
 I told myself that you need this and you’re doing it.
-What’s more, if others can do it then unquestionably I could do it, as well.
+What’s more, if others can do it then unquestionably I could do it too.
 Be that as it may, I approached everything slowly and carefully in light of the fact that my mind couldn’t deal with an excess of progress immediately.

 Now that I think back, I’ve been doing business for seven years.
-But the shit that I have to deal with today is no match for the shit I was worried seven years back.
+But the s@^# that I have to deal with today is no match for the sh@$ I was worried seven years back.
 And I just wish that is what I stressed over at this point.